 The Colorado Christian University also offers partner scholarships.
 CCU established partnerships to provide students with additional opportunities to pursue undergraduate studies.
 Admission requirements must be met and students may qualify for one scholarship from each category for up to two partnerships scholarships of $1,250 each, totaling $2,500 per year.
 Eligible students must be admitted to CCU by February 1.

-The Winston-Salem Foundation Emma Kapp Ogburn Memoorial Fund
+The Winston-Salem Foundation Emma Kapp Ogburn Memorial Fund

 In 1946, the Emma Kapp Ogburn Memorial Fund was established to provide scholarships to Forsyth County residents of the Methodist denomination pursuing Christian education or the Methodist ministry.
 Scholarships are based on the available income of the fund.

 The application deadline is May 15.
 Scholarships are applied to the cost of fees, tuition, books, room and board and other college expenses.
-To find out more, visit .wsfoundation.org/netcommunity/document.doc?id=436.
+To find out more, visit wsfoundation.org/page.aspx?pid=728.

 Scholarships for Sons and Daughters of Home and International Missionaries